jkup/source-map-validator/README.md

 Each validator is modular and designed to handle a specific aspect of source map validation.

 ## How Tests Work

+The test files are generated from https://github.com/kamilogorek/sourcemaps-playground.
+They should be updated to have more interesting cases and eventually to include our new features like scopes and debug IDs.

 Testing is done using a bash script for end-to-end tests.